How the cosmic voids contribute to stalling and quenching the giant galaxies on their surfaces: Introduction

-In section~\ref{sec:procedure} are presented the descriptions of the numerical dataset and procedure to determine the void-galaxy perpendicular alignments.
-In section~\ref{sec:model} are presented an analytical one-parameter model for the void-galaxy perpendicular alignments and the comparison of it with the numerically determined void-galaxy perpendicular alignments.
-In section~\ref{sec:mor_col} are presented the description of the steps to create stellar-mass controlled samples and the discovery of the dependence of the void-galaxy perpendicular alignments on the galaxy morphology and colors from the controlled samples.
-In section~\ref{sec:ssfr_age} is presented the description of the discovery of the dependence of the void-galaxy perpendicular alignments on the sSFR and stellar ages from the controlled samples.
-In section~\ref{sec:obs} is presented the results of the void-galaxy perpendicular alignments measured in two dimensional projected space.
-In section~\ref{sec:con} is presented the summary of the main results and discussion on the possibility of using the abundance of elliptical galaxies on void-surface as a probe of dark energy.
-Throughout this paper, we assume a standard cosmology where the cosmological constant, $\Lambda$, accelerates the universe at the present epoch, and the most dominant matter content is the non-baryonic cold dark matter (CDM), and the spacetime is flat.
+Section~\ref{sec:analysis} is devoted to describing how the void-surface galaxy perpendicular alignments are numerically determined and how well the numerical results agree with an analytical one-parameter model.
+Section~\ref{sec:dep} is devoted to explaining how to create the stellar-mass controlled samples and describing how the alignment strengths from the controlled samples depend on the galaxy morphology, colors at three different redshifts.
+Section~\ref{sec:robust} is devoted to describing the robustness tests of the void-surface galaxy perpendicular alignments against the void-identification scheme, redshift-space and projection effects.
+Section~\ref{sec:con} is devoted to summarizing the main results and discussing a speculation of using the fraction of elliptical void-surface galaxies as a complementary probe of dark energy (DE).
+Throughout this paper, however, we assume a standard cosmology where the cosmological constant, $\Lambda$, accelerates the universe at the present epoch, and the most dominant matter content is the non-baryonic cold dark matter (CDM), and the spacetime is flat.